isomerpages/mol-articles/financial-articles/support-schemes.md

       [Find out more here](https://www.chas.sg/content.aspx?id=306){:target="_blank"}<br>
       Call: 1800-275-2427 (1800-ASK-CHAS), Monday to Friday from 8.30am to 6.00pm (excluding Public Holidays)<br>

-  - title: ComCare Short to Medium Term Assistance (MSF)
+  - title: ComCare Short to Medium Term Assistance
     content: |
       Eligibility
         * For those who are unable to secure a job or find work for an extended period of time and needs financial support temporarily